iausathub/satchecker/setup/CONTRIBUTING.md

 #### License Info
-All code that is part of SatChecker is currently released under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
+All code that is part of SatChecker is currently released under the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.